-Song Performances and Film Screening O Phnom Penh sung during Cambodian Children and Phnom Penh in 1979 and Breaking the Silence
+Song Performances and Film Screening: Oh Phnom Penh sung during Cambodian Children and Phnom Penh in 1979 and Breaking the Silence

 Participants started off July 2, 2009 by watching a short film Cambodian Children and Phnom Penh in 1979 during the morning.
 The poignant film showed emaciated Cambodian children in the slums, eating bugs and digging through trash to find food.
 Their tattered clothes and dirty bodies offered a stark reminder of life after the Khmer Rouge.
-To juxtapose the horrid conditions in which the Cambodian children lived, children from more privileged countries flashed on the screen, often at the beach or on the playground.
-During the film, a woman sang O Phnom Penh.
+During the film, a woman sang Oh Phnom Penh.